fwd/nano-blog/readme.md

 - **File Structure:** ```source/my-premium-article-title-in-kebab-case.md```
 - **Put Images In:** ```/images```

-**Pro Tip: Press the '<' key on your Keyboard on Githubto open Visual Studio in the browser.**
+**Pro Tip: Press the '<' key while on Github to open Visual Studio in the browser.**

 **Markdown Structure:**
 ```